-Due to low noise and good spatial resolution of the data set no further preprocessing and enhancement was necessary, except for resampling to a cubic grid and conversion to 8 bit voxels.
-This was, however, only necessary due to limitations of some rendering tools.
+Due to low noise and good spatial resolution of the data set no further preprocessing and enhancement was necessary.
+Limitations of some rendering tools required seperate 8 bit voxel-valued data sets.

 The resulting data were originally stored in DICOM format, which is the standard format in medical imaging.
-However, for scientific and experimental purposes more handy file formats are desirable.
-Therefore, the data set was converted (and is publicly available therein) to the .dat and f3d formats [XMT 2001; Šrámek and Dimitrov June 19-21, 2002].
-The .dat format files are based on the unsigned short data type.
-The first three entries represent the data set dimensions followed by pairs of bytes representing one voxel.
+For scientific and experimental purposes more handy file formats are desirable.
+Therefore, the data set was converted (and is publicly available therein) to the .dat and f3d formats [14, 11].
+The first six bytes of the .dat format represent the data set dimension.
+Each following pair of bytes represent one voxel.
 The f3d format is more general and stores all the necessary data attributes in an easy to read header, followed by a preview image and the compressed 3D data itself.

-Segmentation of tomographic data sets traditionally is, depending on the goals, either very simple or very complicated.
+Segmentation of tomographic data sets is traditionally depending on the goals, either very simple or very complicated.
 The simple task in our case was classification of the foreground voxels (the tree itself with decorations) with respect to the background.
 This task was accomplished easily by thresholding.
 The hard segmentation task was to separate various tissues of the tree (trunk and needles) and decorations.
-For this purpose we used two segmentations tools, ISEG [Šrámek 1993] and the segmentation functionality of JVision (a medical 3D workstation from TIANI MedGraph [Tiani MedGraph 2002]).
+For this purpose we used two segmentation tools, ISEG [9] and the segmentation functionality of JVision (a medical 3D workstation from TIANI MedGraph [13]).
 ISEG is a general purpose interactive system for segmentation of 3D data sets based on the assumption of spatial object homogeneity.
 Such objects can be identified by thresholding.
 Several objects can be selected even if their density ranges overlap.
-Therefore, tools are provided (connected component labeling, morphological-erosion, dilation and smoothing-and logical voxel-wise AND, OR, XOR-operations) to separate such objects.
+Therefore, tools are provided (connected component labeling, morphological-erosion, dilation and smoothing-and logical-voxel-wise AND, OR, XOR operations) to separate such objects.
 15 different objects were labeled, some of them representing several instances of similar but spatially disconnected decorations (e.g., candles or balls).
 A similar functionality was available for segmentation using JVision.
 Separating objects with similar value ranges and close spatial locations is often difficult to handle with just threshold based and morphological methods.
-Therefore, a local water-shed method [Bruckschwaiger 2002] was applied to split and divide masks containing multiple objects.
+Therefore, a local water-shed method [2] was applied to split and divide masks containing multiple objects.